tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/use-spot.md

 ## Placement Groups

 Placement group is a construct similar to an Azure availability set, with its own fault domains and upgrade domains.
 By default, a scale set consists of a single placement group with a maximum size of 100 VMs.
-If the scale set property called `singlePlacementGroup` is set to *false*, the scale set can be composed of multiple placement groups and has a range of 0-1,000 VMs.
+If the scale set property called `singlePlacementGroup` is set to `false`, the scale set can be composed of multiple placement groups and has a range of 0-1,000 VMs.

 > [!IMPORTANT]
-> Unless you're using Infiniband with HPC, it's strongly recommended to set the scale set property `singlePlacementGroup` to *false* to enable multiple placement groups for better scaling across the region or zone.
+> Unless you're using Infiniband for high-performance computing, it's strongly recommended to set the scale set property `singlePlacementGroup` to `false` to enable multiple placement groups for better scaling across the region or zone.

 ## Deploying Azure Spot Virtual Machines in scale sets

-To deploy Azure Spot Virtual Machines on scale sets, you can set the new *Priority* flag to *Spot*.
+To deploy Azure Spot Virtual Machines on scale sets, you can set the new `Priority` flag to `Spot`.
 All VMs in your scale set will be set to Spot.
 To create a scale set with Azure Spot Virtual Machines, use one of the following methods:

 ## [Azure portal](#tab/portal-1)